hanshal101/DailyGoals/README.md

 # DailyGoals
-An application where a person can track his/her lists of work.
+An application where a person can track his or her work lists.
 An alternative to Todo.
+I built this application to learn GitHub Actions.

+PRs are welcome.
+Contributions are welcome.
+Also, suggestions are welcome.